atulrnt/EuroPi/software/contrib/karma.md

 ### Display

-The display has to be "shut down" to save as much resource and avoid drifting in time when using short repetitions/divisions.
+The display has to be put to sleep to save as much resource and avoid drifting in time when using short repetitions/divisions.
 To make it a bit more fun than just a black screen, it's displaying a random mandala instead of shutting down completely.

 ### Random / Probability